-The 2017 beach operation will be open daily from July 22nd to August 13th, from 9:00 a.m. to midnight.
-This summer, Paris Plages has three main locations:
+The 2019 beach operation will be open daily from July 6th through September 1st.
+Beaches are generally open from 9:00 a.m. to midnight.
+This summer, Paris Plages will have three main locations:

 - The first beach (generally the most popular and crowded) is located on the right bank of the Seine in central Paris, stretching from the Pont Neuf near the Louvre to the Pont de Sully near Hotel de Ville (City Hall).